TrossenRobotics/interbotix_xslocobots_docs/_sources/ros_interface/software_setup.rst

 .. _`this StackExchange answer`: https://askubuntu.com/questions/608330/problem-with-gnome-terminal-on-gnome-3-12-2/1235679#1235679

-Now, we can open up new terminals (via **Ctrl-Shift-T**) on the locobot computer without having to SSH each time.
+Now, we can open up new terminals (via :kbd:`Ctrl` + :kbd:`Alt` + :kbd:`T`) on the LoCoBot computer without having to SSH each time.
 Note that unless otherwise stated, all the following commands should be executed in the new terminal window that pops up.

 .. _ros-software-setup-installation-checks-label: